 - a Canadian Language Benchmark level 4 in English or French

-- an education at high school level or greater (Canadian equivalency)
+- an education at the high school level or greater (Canadian equivalency)

 - an indeterminate job offer for full-time, non-seasonal work in Canada, outside of Quebec, at or above the prevailing wage